liufei2008/LGUI_Document_Source/docs/PrefabWorkflow/Prefab/index.md

 ![](./RuntimeUse_3.png)

 ### Initialize when load Prefab at runtime
-LGUIPrefab use it's own serialization policy and it is late than "BeginPlay" execute, so properties are not ready when use "BeginPlay", so a replacement for "BeginPlay" must use to do the initialization job.
+LGUIPrefab use it's own serialization policy and it is late than "BeginPlay" execution, so properties are not ready when "BeginPlay", so a replacement for "BeginPlay" must use to do the initialization job.
 LGUIPrefab provide two ways to achieve this:
 - [**LGUILifeCycleBehaviour**](./../LGUILifeCycleBehaviour/): You can create a ActorComponent extend from LGUILifeCycleBehaviour, and attach the component to your actor inside Prefab.
 - [**LGUIPrefabInterface**](./../LGUIPrefabInterface/): Both Actor and ActorComponent can implement this interface.